shubh24/shubh24.github.com/_posts/2020-12-14-Difficult bunch of weeks | 3-week Report 221-223.md

 i'm currently on Day 38 of NoFap - on track for a century.

 Went out for a couple dinners last week to meet a bunch of friends, good conversations to take my mind off work for sometime.
 Also visited uncle's place to get some good Indian food a week back.
-My family had visited our hometown for a wedding in the family, giving me an itsy-bitsy amount of fomo - Singapore seems to be getting the covid vaccine soon, so travelling might not be a distant dream anymore. i've been in a long-distance relationship for over a month now, and things seem to be working out for now.
+My family had visited our hometown for a wedding, giving me an itsy-bitsy amount of fomo - Singapore seems to be getting the covid vaccine soon, so travelling might not be a distant dream anymore. i've been in a long-distance relationship for over a month now, and things seem to be working out for now.
 It's not easy, but if it were wouldn't everyone do it.

 Keep hammerin'